Fra0013To/NNbasedDiscDetectors/README.md

-# Graph-Instructed Neural Networks for Sparse Grid-Based Discontinuity Detectors
+# Neural Networks for Sparse Grid-Based Discontinuity Detectors
-A full documentation for using the trained discontinuity detectors described in https://arxiv.org/abs/2401.13652 will be available soon.
+A full documentation for using the trained discontinuity detectors described in https://arxiv.org/abs/2401.13652 (mainly based on Graph-Instructed Neural Networks) will be available soon.

 Meanwhile, the _detection_2Dexample_line.py_ and _detection_2Dexample_point.py_ can be executed to see the detectors in action, via